bernhardAxonIvy/doc/source/engine-guide/getting-started/debian.rst

     systemctl stop axonivy-engine-8.service

-Let's install the license.
-You can do this by simple copy the license :file:`*.lic` file into the :file:`configuration` folder
+Let's install the licence.
+You can do this by simple copy the licence :file:`*.lic` file into the :file:`configuration` folder

 .. code:: bash

-    cp ~/license.lic /etc/axonivy-engine-8
+    cp ~/licence.lic /etc/axonivy-engine-8

 To configure the system database, use the :code:`config-db` command of the **EngineConfigCli** tool.
 Replace **yourdatabasserver** with the name of the